sphinx-doc/sphinx/doc/builders.rst

    (`pickle`, `simplejson`, `phpserialize`, and others) to dump the generated HTML documentation.
 The pickle builder is a subclass of it.

-   A concreate subclass of this builder serializing to the `PHP serialization`_ format could look like this::
+   A concrete subclass of this builder serializing to the `PHP serialization`_ format could look like this::

         import phpserialize